Dobby233Liu/CastleTownRecreation/README.md

 If this little thing helped with your modding, it would be very nice if you would credit me.
 For example, you can put my pseudonym (Dobby233Liu), in...

 * Your mod's credits info file / in-game credits sequence
-* Your mod's description on its hosting sites or README file etc.
+* Your mod's description on its hosting sites or README file

+etc.

 ## Development setup

+Clone this repo into your mod folder, then work on it as if it was an average Kristal mod.

 ```
 git clone https://github.com/Dobby233Liu/CastleTownRecreation.git path/to/mods/castle_town